 A key aim of the course is to allow participants to make informed decisions about which technology to apply to solve specific research questions they may face in the future.
 A variety of applications will be covered, e.g.,

 - target enrichment

 - human variation analysis

 All the basic techniques of post-sequencing analysis will also be covered in hands-on sessions (QC, alignment, assembly, variant calling)

 Target audience: Applicants should be postdoctoral scientists, senior PhD students or junior faculty members actively engaged in or soon to commence research involving next generation sequencing instrumentation.

 Please note: For the data analysis components of the course, applicants will require a working knowledge of the UNIX/Linux operating system.
 This can be obtained by various methods and is essential to fully benefit from the course.
 There are numerous online introductory tutorials to the UNIX/Linux operating system and command line, including:

 This course is not meant to replace the manufacturers’ training normally supplied with new instruments, nor is it intended to be a training course for those solely interested in next generation sequencing data analysis (please refer to our website for dedicated bioinformatics courses).

-The programme will include lecture and practical laboratory/computer-based sessions covering the following topics:
+The programme will include virtual lectures, discussions and hands-on, interactive sessions covering the following topics: